just-buildsystem/justbuild/share/man/just-profile.5.md

 - For the key *`"start time"`* the start time of the invocation in seconds since the epoch.

+- For the key *`"build start time"`* the start time of the build phase (if any) in seconds since the epoch.

 - For the key *`"stop time"`* the stop time of the invocation in seconds since the epoch.